top of page

 When (And How) to Build a Product Marketing Team

-Ah, the old “what is product marketing” debate.
-And then there’s the product management versus product marketing dilemma, with the all too common tug-of-war struggle to divvy up areas of responsibility properly.
 Any way you cut it, product marketing is most often seen as something of a gray area, living at the intersection of your product, sales, and marketing organizations.
-And while there are plenty of good frameworks to help you figure out who should own what within your own organization, I often hear two questions from SaaS businesses that have started to scale…
+And while there are plenty of good frameworks to help you figure out who should own what within your own organization, I often hear two questions from SaaS businesses that have started to scale:

-This post aims to answer both of those questions.
+I aim to answer both of those questions.

 The question of “when,” like most difficult decisions, does not come with a one-size-fits-all answer.
 Your company’s stage, funding, go-to-market strategy, and goals all come into play.
 That said, I think there are a few common triggers or at least indicators that the time may be right to hire your first product marketer.

-2. Your team is no longer bending—they are starting to break.
 In early stage SaaS businesses it’s the norm for a product manager to write release notes, train the sales team, or even author product launch announcements.
 Salespeople often create the early versions of the sales enablement collateral that they need.
 Lead gen focused marketers spend time shooting explainer videos and updating the copy and screenshots on your website’s features page.
-That’s perfectly OK, but eventually these activities come with an opportunity cost—time that your team members could have spent on their core job responsibility.
+That’s perfectly OK, but eventually these activities come with an opportunity cost — time that your team members could have spent on their core job responsibility.
 When this starts to impact their ability to perform their core job effectively, it may be time to bring in some skilled relief.

-3. When the company starts to scale its sales team.
 “This is exactly the point where I’ve entered organizations on several occasions,” says Thad Peterson, Director of Product Marketing at Wistia, a SaaS video platform.
 “This is the juncture in the company’s evolution where they’ve started to crack the code on the business model and they’re trying to throw gas on the fire by hiring additional salespeople.
 It’s at this point that things like consistent messaging, market research, customer interviews and win/loss analysis become even more critical, because you’ve got a bunch of people getting paid to sell your product and the output of those activities gets used by all of them.”
-Elise Beck, Product Marketing Manager at Hubspot, agrees.
-“I think the biggest value product marketing brings is helping to drive consistency across the organization.
-And that consistency should not just be limited to sales—product marketing can and should push everyone from sales to marketing to services and even (to some extent) the product team to tell the perfect, most compelling story that will help customers convert, retain, and become advocates for your product.”

 Once you’ve decided that the time is right to invest in product marketing, the question quickly becomes “OK, so how do I do it?”
 The answer here is it’s all about focus.